When will frozen iguanas start falling from trees in Florida?

 Should you move a frozen iguana?

-While the green reptiles may look dead, it’s best to leave them be—and don’t bring them into your home because once the temperatures heat back up, they’ll be revived and start to walk around.
+While the green reptiles may look dead, it’s best to leave them be—and don’t bring them into your home because once the temperatures heat back up, they’ll revive and start to walk around.

-Residents who encounter a stunned iguana can humanely kill the animal if they’re able to, according to the FWC.
+Residents who encounter a stunned iguana can humanely kill the invasive species if they’re able to do so.

+“Green iguanas are not protected in Florida except by anti-cruelty laws and can be humanely killed on private property year-round with landowner permission,” according to the FWC, “Captured iguanas cannot be relocated and released at other locations in Florida.”

 Can you shoot an iguana?